Slade Green: Victorian

-Evidence suggests the region remained sparsely populated yet highly productive throughout the industrial revolution.
-The 1869-1882 Ordnance Survey recorded a particularly large “Sladesgreen Farm” with its south-west corner occupied by “The Corner Pin” beerhouse.
+Evidence suggests the region remained sparsely populated yet highly productive throughout the Industrial Revolution.
+The 1869–1882 Ordnance Survey recorded a particularly large "Sladesgreen Farm" with its south-west corner occupied by "The Corner Pin" beerhouse.
 The pub was demolished and rebuilt in 1958.
-The surrounding area was affectionately known locally as “Cabbage Island” in reference to the market gardens located between Moat Lane (formerly Whitehall Lane) and Slade Green Road (formerly Slade Green Lane).
+The surrounding area was affectionately known locally as "Cabbage Island" in reference to the market gardens located between Moat Lane (formerly Whitehall Lane) and Slade Green Road (formerly Slade Green Lane).
 Victorian photographic evidence captures the high crop yield of these agricultural gardens at Slade Green.
 Historic maps also chronicle an increasing number of clay pits along the railway on the North End side of the tracks.
 Marshes are a natural source of clays and brick earths, and local firms produced large numbers of London stock bricks throughout the 19th Century.
-“Furner of Slade Green“ operated the North End brickworks from 1867 to 1911.
+"Furner of Slade Green" operated the North End brickworks from 1867 to 1911.
 Slade Green gained a National School in 1868, and became a village when St. Augustine's Church opened in 1899.

 The isolated Crayford Marshes, which could support barges along the Rivers Thames and Darent, were seen as an ideal location for the 40 acre ammunition works that may have operated from 1879 to 1962.
 Noted mechanical engineer, Hugh Ticehurst MBE, worked at the site from 1893 to 1930.
 A comparison of historic and contemporary maps confirms that the boundaries of the Victorian site outline the current Darent Industrial Estate or Crayford Ness Industrial Area.

 Edwardian

 Rapid expansion followed the construction of a major rail depot designed to service 100 steam locomotives for South Eastern and Chatham Railway.
 A small station was added to serve the depot and community on 1 July 1900 (its name changed from Slades Green station to Slade Green station in 1953), and by 1910 the complete 'railway village' of 158 houses had been built.
 It follows that today's much larger and more densely populated Slade Green could be described as a railway town.

-By 1902 the secure Thames Munition Works was operated by Armstrong Whitworth and equipped with a Thames peer connected to an internal railway.
+By 1902 the secure Thames Munition Works was operated by Armstrong Whitworth and equipped with a Thames pier connected to an internal railway.

 Bexley borough's archived photos suggest the significance of the village had increased by 1905 and that it had absorbed historically important Howbury Manor.